Michael had volunteered to take Mary and the children out for a day of fun and adventure, so the ladies could work without interruption.

 “A squirt of grease will fix that,” said Myrtle loudly, “anyone have any?”

 Several men rushed to do her bidding.
 Ghosts or no ghosts’ money had been scarce in the past few years and if the sheriff’s wife wanted grease, then, by golly, she’d get grease.

 Benjamin Crowley was the first one to the door beating out Gus Nickerson by a nano second.
 “Morning ma’am,” he said as he deftly squirted all the hinges.

 Johnny Murdock and Gregory Johnson had already discussed the job they and their crew would be doing and were already hard at work.
 Myrtle was busy interviewing anyone hoping for a job that wasn’t working for either company.
 Three hours later, they’d interviewed and hired almost everyone.
 After a lengthy conversation with Myrtle, and not willing to turn anyone away, Angelia had decided to divide the remaining men into three crews.

 She had followed Caroline’s advice, the job of groundskeeper had been given to Karr Jackson, along with a crew of forty men.
-It would be their job to clear, clean and manicure the yard and paths around the estate for approximately three miles or to the camp headquarters, and all cabin in that three mile radius.
+It would be their job to clear, clean and manicure the yard and paths around the estate for approximately three miles or to the camp headquarters, and all cabins in that three mile radius.

 Before the sun had even hit the horizon that morning, Angelia had called Carl Crowley, and asked him if he wanted his old job back.
 He’d immediately taken the twelve years of vacation time he’d never used and headed for the Gilfords, three hundred miles away.